Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 -

 Monitor drill point concentricity — Use a dial indicator to check point runout.
-For roofing screws, concentricity within ±0.05mm is essential for consistent sealing.
+For roofing screws, concentricity within ±0.05mm is strongly recommended for consistent sealing.

 -

 Track die wear patterns — Log screw count per die.
-When drilling speed drops or point quality degrades, replace proactively rather than producing defective screws.
+When drilling speed drops or point quality degrades, replacing proactively is generally more cost-effective than producing potentially defective screws.

 -